electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

 Broadcast the given transaction via a MAPI server.
-This will not add a related but unknown transaction to the wallet, and it is at this time assumed that any related transactions should be created using this wallet.
+This will not add a related but unknown transaction to the wallet, and it is at this time assumed that any related transactions should be created using the other API methods this API provides.

+The Payd wallet is different from a node and the bitcoind wallet is built into a node.
+When you submit a transaction to bitcoind, it can validate the transaction directly and then add it to the mempool and maybe propagate it if other nodes have compatible settings for transaction acceptance and propagation.
+Payd instead has to submit the transaction to a remote MAPI server to get direct acceptance from a miner, and the it is running on has no connectivity issues relays the response from there.

 **Parameters:**

 #. ``hexstring`` (string, required).
 The serialised complete transaction in hexadecimal encoding.
-#. ``allowhighfees`` (bool, optional, default=``false``).
+#. ``allowhighfees`` (bool, optional, default=false).
 Allow the transaction to have a fee
    higher than the wallet's designated reasonable fee level.
-#. ``dontcheckfee`` (bool, optional, default=``false``).
-TODO
+#. ``dontcheckfee`` (bool, optional, default=false).
+Not supported.
+This would prioritise the
+   transaction in the mempool.

 **Returns:**

-The transaction id of the broadcast transaction (string).
+The canonically encoded hexadecimal id of the broadcast transaction (string).

 **Incompatibilities:**

 #.
-Parameter: We do not currently support the ``subtractfeefromamount`` parameter, which the node
+Parameter: We cannot support the ``dontcheckfee`` parameter.
+A node accepts this as an
-   accepts as an indication the caller wishes the fee to be subtracted from the payment amount.
+   indication the caller wishes the fee to be ignored and for the transaction to be prioritised in it's local mempool.
-   This is an executive decision in order to limit the scope of work to the necessary parts.
+#.
+Error: Payd returns ``RPC_INVALID_PARAMETER`` if a ``true`` value is given for the
+   ``dontcheckfee`` parameter.

 **Error responses:**